 National Prescription Drug Take Back Day gives the public an opportunity to prevent pill misuse and abuse by making it convenient to rid their homes of potentially dangerous expired medications, unused medications and unwanted medications.

 Here is an easy guide to drug disposal in preparation of Clean Out Your Medicine Cabinet Day.

 - The one-year rule.
 Discard any prescription medications that are older than one year or expired.
 Medications may lose their efficacy after their expiration dates, and some may even be toxic.
 Remember to remove your personal information, including the Rx number, from the container as well.

 - Throw away unmarked containers.
 If something cannot be identified or is not in its original container, throw it away.
 This includes prescription drugs, over-the-counter drugs as well as ointments, supplements and vitamins.

 - The smell, color or taste rule.
 Your senses are your first line of defense against expired medication.
 If it smells, looks or tastes off, discard it.

 - Relocate your medicine cabinet.
 All medications should be stored in a cool and dry environment away from children.
 The humidity and temperature changes that occur in a bathroom from showers may lower the medication’s efficacy.

-And visit the FDA’s website for information about safely disposing of medications at home.
+To find a take back location near you, visit the Drug Enforcement Agency (DEA)’s website.
+You can also visit the FDA’s website for more information about safely disposing of medications at home.